 Kufikiri Hiari Imara was born and raised in Oakland, California.
 He grew up in an Oakland very different than the one we see today, it was an Oakland with a broader and more embodied sense of community.
 He grew up the youngest in a household with parents who are both Bay Area natives, both of them born in San Francisco.
 As well, both his parents growing up were active in the Civil Rights and Black Power Movements of a San Francisco of the 1960’s & 70’s.
 So he grew up in a home and a community environment that strongly emphasized social awareness and social responsibility.
 Play that forward to an older, wiser individual who unfolded his path through a love of the arts, and his own personal healing/spiritual journey.
 That path lead him to volunteer work with Green Earth Poets Society bringing poetry to incarcerated African-American youth.
 He is one of the early members of the Entheogen Integration Circle, a support group in NYC with a focus on marginalized communities within the psychedelic community.
 He is currently involved with the Sacred Garden Community’s facilitators workshop to deepen his work as a ceremonial facilitator working with ethnically diverse communities.
 One of the reasons why he got involved with the Decriminalize Nature Oakland (DNO) initiative, is access.
 And as head of the DNO committee focused on Outreach, Education, & Access, he wants to see broad access when it comes to the opportunity to profoundly change one’s life for the better through working with entheogens.
 Paying special attention to Oakland’s ethnically diverse and marginalized communities, hes is actively working with individuals and organizations doing the work in these communities for a better tomorrow.
 He is staying actively engaged with the offices of Oakland city council members to see a better Oakland for all.
 Access has always been his message and was the focus of his talk when Ihe spoke at the CIIS/Chacruna Symposium Cultural and Political Perspectives on Psychedelic Science, August 2018 in San Francisco.
 As well as his talk hosted by the San Francisco Psychedelic Society, March 2019.
 He continues to work towards accessible choices for ethnically diverse and marginalized communities in their ability heal themselves.

 Dr. Beatriz Caiuby Labate (Bia Labate) is a queer Brazilian anthropologist who immigrated to the U.S. in 2017.
 She has a Ph.D. in social anthropology from the State University of Campinas (UNICAMP), Brazil.
 Her main areas of interest are the study of plant medicines, drug policy, shamanism, ritual, and religion.
-She is Executive Director of the Chacruna Institute for Psychedelic Plant Medicines (https://chacruna.net), an organization that provides public education about psychedelic plant medicines and promotes a bridge between the ceremonial use of sacred plants and psychedelic science.
-She is Adjunct Faculty at the East-West Psychology Program at the California Institute of Integral Studies (CIIS) in San Francisco, and Visiting Professor at the Center for Research and Post Graduate Studies in Social Anthropology (CIESAS) in Guadalajara.
+She is Executive Director of the Chacruna Institute for Psychedelic Plant Medicines (http://chacruna.net), an organization that provides public education about psychedelic plant medicines.
+She is Adjunct Faculty at the East-West Psychology Program and at the Integral and Transpersonal Program at the California Institute of Integral Studies (CIIS) in San Francisco.
 She is also Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS).
 She is co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil, and editor of NEIP’s website (http://www.neip.info), as well as editor of the Mexican blog Drugs, Politics, and Culture (http://drogaspoliticacultura.net).
-She is author, co-author, and co-editor of twenty books, one special-edition journal, and several peer-reviewed articles (http://bialabate.net).
+She is author, co-author, and co-editor of twenty-one books, two special-edition journals, and several peer-reviewed articles (http://bialabate.net).

 Sean McAllister is one of nation’s leading drug policy reform lawyers.
 In 2004, after working for the Colorado Attorney General’s Office for several years, Sean opened a solo law practice focused on criminal defense and represented hundreds of people charged with state and federal drug crimes.
 That same year, he founded the drug policy reform non-profit Sensible Colorado.
 Sean served as the chair of the Board of Directors of Sensible Colorado while the organization co-chaired the Colorado recreational marijuana legalization campaign that voters passed in 2012.
 Sean has also worked on broader drug policy reform issues as a member of the Colorado Commission on Criminal and Juvenile Justice.
 Today, Sean’s law firm, McAllister Garfield, P.C., has 20 lawyers in four states working primarily on cannabis business law and licensing matters.
 As part of his work, Sean’s firm has sued regulators numerous times under the administrative procedures act, petitioned the DEA to reconsider a harmful CBD rule, and represented Native America Tribes attempting to participate in the cannabis and hemp industries.
 In addition to cannabis, Sean has consulted with the Decriminalize Denver campaign, which is the first ballot initiative in the U.S. designed to remove criminal penalties for the possession of psilocybin.
 Sean is a member of Chacruna’s Council for the Protection of Sacred Plants.